tox-dev/pipdeptree/README.md

 Alternatively, you may also install pipdeptree inside the virtualenv and then run it from there.

+As of version `2.21.0`, you may also pass `--python auto`, where it will attempt to detect your virtual environment and grab the interpreter from there.
+It will fail if it is unable to detect one.

 ## Usage and examples

 To give you a brief idea, here is the output of `pipdeptree` compared with `pip freeze`: